 Chocolate peanut butter bliss balls are such a great snack that ticks all of the boxes.
 Nutritious, bite sized and delicious!
 Enjoy for morning tea or afternoon tea to help promote stable blood sugars.

 Apart from being healthy, they also have the PERFECT texture!
 They are smooth with a slight crunch from the sesame seeds and are just *chefs kiss!
-If you're after a nut free bliss ball recipe then you might like to try my Nut Free Chocolate Bliss Balls (which are a great school lunch box filler).
+If you're after a nut free bliss ball recipe then you might like to try my Nut Free Chocolate Bliss Balls (which are a great school lunch box filler) or try my Bliss Balls (suitable for babies and toddlers).

 What You'll Love About This Recipe